 With additional education and experience, many health information technicians are eligible to advance to managerial positions with increased responsibility.
 Interested candidates who have completed a bachelor's degree program in health information management are qualified to take a certification exam to become Registered Health Information Administrators.
 Those interested in working with the development of health care databases and records security might look into earning a master's degree in medical informatics or biomedical informatics in order to pursue careers in research analysis.

 Because health information management specialists work with multiple sides of the medical industry, they should have an understanding of medical terminology as well as practical skills in database entry.
 These skills can be picked up during an associate's degree program in health information management.
-According to the BLS, medical records and health information technicians are expected to see faster-than-average job growth of 15% from 2014-2024.
+According to the BLS, medical records and health information technicians are expected to see a much faster-than-average job growth of 11% from 2018-2028.